soxueren/atsd/api/sql/README.md

 The `JOIN` clause allows merging records for multiple metrics collected by the same entity into one result set, even if underlying series are not chronologically synchronized.

 The default `JOIN` condition includes entity, time, and series tags.
-The condition can be modified with the `USING entity` clause in which case series tags are ignored, and records are joined on entity and time instead.
+The condition can be modified with the `USING ENTITY` clause in which case series tags are ignored, and records are joined on entity and time instead.

 ```sql
 SELECT t1.datetime, t1.entity, t1.value, t2.value, t3.value